Leaders of Quad countries launch QUAD Fellowship | Education

 - Japan

-Leaders of Quad countries on Tuesday launched the QUAD Fellowship - a first-of-its-kind scholarship program designed to build ties among the next generation of scientists and technologists from the four-member nations.
+Leaders of Quad countries on Tuesday launched the QUAD Fellowship - a first-of-its-kind scholarship programme designed to build ties among the next generation of scientists and technologists from the four member nations.

-He encouraged Indian students to apply for the Quad Fellowship program and join the next generation of STEM leaders and innovators building a better future for humanity.
+He encouraged Indian students to apply for the Quad Fellowship programme and join the next generation of STEM leaders and innovators building a better future for humanity.

+''We recognise that people to people ties are the bedrock of the Quad and welcome the official launch of the Quad Fellowship, which is now open for application,'' said a joint statement issued after the Quad leaders meeting here.

+''The first class of Quad Fellows will begin their studies in the third quarter of 2023, and we look forward to building together a talented cohort of next-generation STEM minds who will lead our countries in cutting-edge research and innovation,'' it added.

 ''Quad Fellowship launched!
 A first-of-its-kind scholarship program that will bring together the top minds of Australia, India, Japan, and the United States in science, technology, engineering, and mathematics,'' Ministry of External Affairs Spokesperson Arindam Bagchi tweeted.